Webb HouseKing StreetDawleyTelford, TF4 2AATel: 01952 630500

 The health visitor holds a regular clinic for weighing and general advice on any problems, they can be contacted on 0333 358 3328.

 6-8 week checks (for babies) are held at the surgery with the GP and our baby immunisation clinic is by appointment with the nurse.
+(This is a crucial appointment as your baby will not be able to receive their first immunisations without this check).

 We offer a complete family planning service including advice on contraception; this is run by our Well Woman nurse by appointment only.